anneshackelford/anneshackelford.github.io/static/media/blogResponsiveCSS.554dff1b.md

 ![](https://i.imgur.com/9paQXpt.jpg)

-Once all is working as desired then expand to above 768px to see how the layout is, and then above 1024px.
+Once all is working as desired then expand to above 768px to see how the layout looks, and then above 1024px.
 Check font sizes, the amount of space the text and images take up on the screen, the placement of text and images.

 ## Tip 2: Basic Rules for a Responsive Website